vaibhav-dubey-ai/Swiss-System-Tournament-Manager/Readme.md

 ### Player Management

 - Add players manually
-- Load players from a file
+- Load players from a file in the starting
-- Withdraw players during the tournament
+- Add & Withdraw players during the tournament
 - Unique player ID system

 ### Tournament Engine